DominickSantaMaria/MyHostFrontEndApplication/README.md

 Added pop up tests for table reservation page.

 07 Nov 2021
-Added CSS grid to Table Template file to make customization easier.
+-Added CSS grid to Table Template file to make customization easier.
 Also added a form for entering information for table and separate stylesheet for table template.
+-Added login styles css file

 Next Steps:
 1. Organize and develop created home screen